npm/npm/doc/misc/npm-scope.md

 (As of 2015-04-19, the public npm registry **does** support scoped packages)

-If you wish, you may associate a scope with a registry, see below.
+If you wish, you may associate a scope with a registry; see below.

 ### Publishing public scoped packages to the public npm registry